Tropical cyclones in 2022: Western Pacific Ocean

 On October 11, a depression named Maymay by the PAGASA, formed off the coast of the Philippines and dissipated the next day.
 Despite the depression being short-lived, two people were killed from the storm and caused infrastructure and agricultural damage.
 On the next day, another tropical depression classified as 21W formed east of the Mariana Islands.
 21W was also short lived and never made landfall.
 On October 13, another tropical depression formed west of the Philippines in the South China Sea.
 The depression reached tropical storm status and was named Sonca by the JMA.
 Sonca made landfall in Quang Ngai Province, Vietnam and dissipated shortly after.
 Sonca killed at least 10 people in the region due to the heavy precipitation.
 On the same day, another tropical depression formed in the Philippine Sea.
 The storm was named Nesat on October 15, as the storm passed just north of the island of Luzon.
 Nesat then entered the South China Sea where it intensified further into a typhoon.
 Nesat reached its peak intensity as a Category 2 typhoon and began losing its strength as it approached Vietnam.
 Nesat dissipated on October 20, off the coast of Hainan Island.
 During its lifespan, Nesat caused minor damage across the Philippines, Taiwan, Vietnam, and Hong Kong.
 However, no fatalities were reported.
 On October 18, Tropical Storm Haitang formed after interacting with a non-tropical low and degenerating Tropical Depression 21W since October 14.
 Haitang was also short lived and became extratropical the next day.
 On the same day Haitang formed, another tropical depression formed south of Okinawa.
 The depression was classified as 25W as it headed west before it dissipated in the South China Sea without intensifying further.
 There were two reported deaths due to 25W in the Philippines.
 On October 26, a tropical depression formed in the Philippine Sea.
 As the system approached the Philippines, the JMA declared the low as a tropical storm where it named it Nalgae.
 Nalgae then headed northwest making multiple landfalls in the Philippines.
-It then emerged over the West Philippine Sea and entered the South China Sea where it strengthened into a Category 1 typhoon.
+It then emerged over the South China Sea and entered the South China Sea where it strengthened into a Category 1 typhoon.
 As the typhoon approached the coast of China, Nalgae weakened back into a tropical storm and made its final landfall over Xiangzhou District, Zhuhai.
 Nalgae became the first tropical cyclone to make landfall over the country since Nepartak in 2003.
 Nalgae also caused heavy damage and flooding across the Philippines and killed at least 154 people in the country alone.
 On October 28, a tropical depression formed southeast of the Philippines.
 On November 1, the JMA classified the system as a tropical storm and named it Banyan.
 Banyan however weakened back into a tropical depression the next day and dissipated before reaching the Philippines.On November 11, a tropical depression formed near Wake Island.
 The JMA later named the system Yamaneko as it reached tropical storm status.
 Yamaneko was a short lived system and dissipated three days later.
 Yamaneko was an out to sea storm, harming no land area near it, and a relatively weak system in terms of intensity.